Pattern Inheritance: A Fork-Based Strategy for Scaling Service Standards

 8.1.
 File Renames and Moves

 Renames are the most common source of painful merge conflicts.
-If upstream renames app/core/config.py to app/settings/config.py, and your org fork has modifications to the original app/core/config.py, Git may not detect this as a rename-with-modification12.
+If upstream renames app/core/config.py to app/settings/config.py, and your org fork has modifications to the original app/core/config.py, Git may not detect this as a rename-with-modification9.
 Instead, you'll see the old file deleted and a new file created, with your org's changes silently lost.

 Mitigation: When merging upstream changes that include renames, always diff the deleted file against the new file manually.
 Use git diff –find-renames with a low similarity threshold to help Git detect renames:

-git merge -X rename-threshold=40 upstream-mirror
+git merge -X find-renames=40 upstream-mirror

 8.2.
 Dependency Version Conflicts